BODY COMPOSITIONBody composition: step off the scales & into the future!

 It can also reflect the fact that a higher weight might, in fact, reflect an excellent, and very healthy, body composition, even if it places the individual outside their ‘healthy weight’ range (as is often the case for muscular individuals).

-Body composition analysis ultimately offers an excellent tool for calculating your levels of subcutaneous fat (fat stored under the skin) versus visceral fat (fat around your vital organs that can be dangerous to health), as well as identifying whether you have adequate muscle mass to allow optimization of immunity, a great posture, excellent mobility, and strong bone health.
+Body composition analysis ultimately offers an excellent tool for calculating your levels of subcutaneous fat (fat stored under the skin) versus visceral fat (fat around your vital organs that can be dangerous to health), as well as identifying whether you have the adequate muscle mass to allow optimization of immunity, a great posture, excellent mobility, and strong bone health.

 What Will Body Composition Analysis Screen for?